petelomax/Phix/readme.txt

 The windows installer (phix.setup.exe) defaults to C:\Program Files\Phix, though
 you can change that.
-Alternatively you can use 7zip, and probably most other file compression utilities, to extract the contents of phix.setup.exe, or equivalently phix1.zip and phix2.zip, to any directory of your choice.
+Alternatively you can use 7zip, and probably most other file compression utilities, to extract the contents of phix.setup.exe, or equivalently phix1.zip .. phix3.zip, to any directory of your choice.

 **DEV**: this has changed with pdemo.exw and needs rewriting:
 Installation does not modify anything in the system registry, nor does it create